 First off, let’s set some expectations.
 Ice breakers aren’t going to make everyone BFFs, and should just be considered a stepping stone to stronger relationships down the line.

 You can trace this idea back to Tuckman’s Model, a theory that presents group formation as occurring in four stages:

-- Forming, where the group meets, share interests, and start identifying common goals
+- Forming: where the group meets, shares interests, and starts identifying common goals

 - Storming: where problems and conflicts begin to arise